fabio-teichmann/webpage/JavaScript/JavaScrip.md

 ### Avoiding side effects & functional purity

 - side effect: everything that a function does to affect ist outside scope
+- functional purity: functions should not have side effects and returns the same value always (**deterministic**)